yhan/feedback/feedback_Lokad-AzureEventStore.md

    + read stream and construct internal `State`
      - the way of construction depends on user of this library
    + Threading
-     - Enqueue of CatchUp in a dedicated thread
+     - Enqueue of CatchUp and Appending stream in a dedicated thread
      - CatchUp and Writing to stream in another dedicated thread

 1. Each time I want to create a new stream, I should create new instance of `EventStreamService<TEvent, TState>`